ToF-SIMS analysis in a laboratory

 Accredited laboratory COFRAC ISO 17025

-Your needs: characterize the extreme surface chemical composition of a sample using TOF-SIMS analysis
+Your needs: characterizing the extreme surface chemical composition of a sample through TOF-SIMS analysis

-TOF SIMS analysis is a cutting-edge technique, offering sensitivity and high molecular resolution for extreme surface analysis and the study of the chemical compositions of materials.
+TOF-SIMS analysis is a cutting-edge technique, offering high sensitivity and molecular resolution in the context of extreme surface analysis and the study of the chemical composition of materials.

 TOF-SIMS analysis provides qualitative and semi-quantitative information on the elements and molecules present.